 Users are also limited to using Wave’s own service to process invoice payments, which means that if you’ve already adapted to a service like PayPal or Stripe, you’ll have to put them to bed.

-Wave only has one tier, but this tier offers unlimited clients, users, invoices, and estimates.
+As Wave is a free service, it only has one-tier.
+But this tier offers unlimited clients, users, invoices, and estimates.
 While there aren’t tiers to upgrade to, the lack of limits means that any growing company will be at home using Wave.

 - Unlimited clients